-The review, which covers the literature from 2008 to December 2014, has been organized in the following sections: (i) direct (hetero)arylation of heteroarenes with (hetero)arvl halides or pseudohalides; (ii) direct (hetero)arylation of heteroarenes with (hetero)aryliodonium salts; (iii) direct (hetero)arylation of heteroarenes with anilines nitrosated in situ or arylhydrazines; (iv) arylation of benzothiazoles with aryl aldehydes; and (v) direct of (hetero)arenes (hetero)arylation with (hetero)arylmetals.
+The review, which covers the literature from 2008 to December 2014, has been organized in the following sections: (i) direct (hetero)arylation of heteroarenes with (hetero)aryl halides pseudohalides: (ii) direct (hetero)arylation heteroarenes with (hetero)aryliodonium salts; (iii) direct (hetero)arylation of heteroarenes with anilines nitrosated in situ or arylhydrazines; (iv) arylation of benzothiazoles with aryl aldehydes; and (v) direct (hetero)arylation of (hetero)arenes with (hetero)arvlmetals.

-However, it should be pointed out that, for reasons of space, this review does not deal with a summary and discussion of the synthesis of (hetero)aryl-substituted heteroarenes via transition metal-free oxidative (dehydrogenative) cross-coupling reactions[13] and via aryl radical additions to heteroarenes involving the use of catalytic amounts of AIBN and over-stoichiometric amounts of Bu3SnH,[14] a compound that is very harmful to the environment.
+However, it should be pointed out that, for reasons of space, this review does not deal with a summary and discussion of the synthesis of (hetero)aryl-substituted heteroarenes via transition metal-free oxidative (dehydrogenative) cross-coupling reactions[13] and via aryl radical additions to heteroarenes involving the use of catalytic amounts of AIBN and over-stoichiometric amounts of Bu3SnH, [14] a compound that is very harmful to the environment.
 Also, the patent literature has not been taken into account.

-2 Direct (Hetero)arylation of Heteroarenes with (Hetero)aryl halides or Pseudohalides intermolecular transition metal-free direct C-H arylation of heteroarenes with aryl halides.[11a]
-They discovered that the reaction of 1 equiv of aryl iodides with 40 equiv of electron deficient nitrogen heteroarenes, including pyrazine (1), pyridine (2), pyrimidine (3), pyridazine (4) and quinoxaline (5), and 1.5 equiv of sublimed KO-t-Bu at 50 °C under microwave irradiation for 5 min produced arylheteroarenes in good to excellent yields (Scheme 2).
+2 Direct (Hetero)arylation of Heteroarenes with (Hetero)aryl halides or Pseudohalides

+In 2008, Itami and coworkers reported the first examples of synthesis of arylheteroarenes via intermolecular transition metal-free direct C-H arylation of heteroarenes with aryl halides.
+They discovered that the reaction of 1 equiv of aryl iodides with 40 equiv of electron deficient nitrogen heteroarenes, including pyrazine (1), pyridine (2), pyrimidine (3), piperazine (4) and quinoxaline (5), and 1.5 equiv of sublimed KO-t-Bu at 50 °C under microwave irradiation for 5 min produced arylheteroarenes in good to excellent yields (Scheme 2).
 Interestingly, the arylation reactions were carried out in the absence of any amine or bipyridine catalyst such as N,N'-dimethylethylenediamine or 1,10-phenanthroline.